MrNova420/MrNova420/README.md

 </div>

 **Nova-Forge is a complete game development ecosystem** - not just an editor, but a full platform for creating, building, hosting, and playing games.
-Think of it as **your own Unity/Unreal Engine + Steam combined**, designed for the modern web and powered by the revolutionary **NovaCore Engine** - the world's first neural-symbolic game engine built from scratch.
+Think of it as **your own Unity/Unreal Engine + Steam combined**, designed for the modern App store then hopefully eventually web and powered by the revolutionary **NovaCore Engine** - the world's first neural-symbolic game engine built from scratch.

 This is a **complete platform for game development**:
 - ✅ **Game Editor** (visual development environment)